seungholee-dev/Ultimate-Guide-To-Algorithm/README.md

 #### Understanding the array-based tree index formula

+* IF THE ARRAY INDEX IS STARTING FROM INDEX 0
 > 1. left_child_i = parent_i * 2 + 1
 > 2. right_child_i = parent_i * 2 + 2
 > 3. parent_i = floor((child_i - 1) / 2) --> rounding down at the end.